List of Ghostbusters characters: Walter Peck

 Walter Peck is a cynical and over-zealous inspector for the Environmental Protection Agency (EPA), for the third district in the greater New York area, played by William Atherton.
 Spurred on by "wild stories in the media," Peck is sent to "assess any possible environmental impact" by the Ghostbusters' operation.
 Peter Venkman instantly dislikes Peck and refuses him access to inspect the premises, in particular the Containment Unit ghost-storage facility.
 This confrontation leads to Peck getting official inspection orders and eventually having the Containment Unit shut off.
-The result is catastrophic, unleashing all the entities that were trapped and providing the 'sign' that Terror Dog Keymaster of Gozer, Vinz Clortho (possessing Louis Tully) was waiting for.
-Peck again confronts the Ghostbusters and orders them arrested, refusing to take responsibility and blaming them for the explosion at the firehouse, exposing his cowardice.
+The result is catastrophic, unleashing all the entities that were trapped, powering Ivo Shandor's tower at 550 Central Park West (55 Central Park West), and providing the 'sign' that Terror Dogs Keymaster and Gatekeeper of Gozer, Vinz Clortho and Zuul (possessing Louis Tully and Dana Barrett, respectively) were waiting for.
+Peck again confronts the Ghostbusters and orders them arrested, refusing to take responsibility and blaming them for the explosion at the firehouse.
 This provokes Egon Spengler's furious attempt to assault Peck, and Venkman and Ray Stantz display contempt for Peck's harassment.

 As the Manhattan Crossrip of 1984 begins, the Ghostbusters are released from jail and brought to City Hall.
 There they square off against Peck, trying to convince the mayor that not just the city, but the world, is in danger.
 Peck's belief that the Ghostbusters were drugging the city with hallucinogens is invalidated by the authorities and experts.
 Evidence supporting the Ghostbusters' innocence is brought forth, humiliating Peck since he has nothing to support his claims.
 The mayor sides with the Ghostbusters and has a furious Peck removed from his office.
 With the mayor's support, the Ghostbusters gear up and head off with a police / military escort towards their confrontation with Gozer the Gozerian.
-Peck also heads up to 550 Central Park West (55 Central Park West) and bears witness to Gozer manifesting in Its Stay-Puft Marshmallow Man Destructor form.
-He eventually gets engulfed in Mr. Stay-Puft's melted remains, much to his public embarrassment and displeasure.
+Peck also heads up to 550 Central Park West and bears witness to Gozer manifesting in Its Stay-Puft Marshmallow Man Destructor form.
+He eventually gets engulfed in Mr. Stay-Puft's melted remains, leaving him publicly humiliated.

 Despite this, later, in Ghostbusters II, people like Peck from nearly "every state, county, and city agency" in the New York area sued the Ghostbusters and put them out of business for five years.
 This caused them to loathe short-sighted, selfish bureaucrats, exemplified by their interactions with the mayor's assistant Jack Hardemeyer and Judge Stephen Wexler.